-From time to time disagreements about decisions, deadlines, policies, procedures, and issues of academic judgment may arise between a student and members of a thesis or dissertation committee.
+From time-to-time disagreements about decisions, deadlines, policies, procedures, and issues of academic judgment may arise between a student and members of a thesis or dissertation committee.
 As in all such disputes, involved parties should, in the spirit of collegiality, attempt to resolve these issues internally.
 The following steps are recommended:

-(a) A student should first meet with the chair of the committee in an effort to resolve the dispute.

-- (b) If the student feels that she or he is unable to do this or if areas of disagreement still remain after this meeting, a written appeal describing the situation and requesting involvement should be addressed within 14 days to the department chair.
-If the chair is a member of the committee, appeal should be made to the Graduate Advisor, or if a conflict of interest is also present there, to the chair of the committee responsible for departmental graduate affairs.
-The department should act to resolve the issue, or declare it irresolvable, and inform the student in writing within 30 days. - (c) If the dispute cannot be resolved within the department, or if the student finds the department's resolution unacceptable, the student may appeal to the Graduate Dean, who will attempt further resolution.
-This appeal must be made in writing within 14 days of the department's decision. - (e) If the Graduate Dean is unable to resolve the dispute to the parties' satisfaction within 30 days, the graduate student has 14 days to submit a written appeal to Graduate Council.
-Graduate Council must inform the student of its decision within 30 days.
-In such cases, decisions of the Graduate Council are final.
+- a) A student should first meet with the chair of the committee in an effort to resolve the dispute. - b) If the student feels that she or he is unable to do this or if areas of disagreement still remain after this meeting, a written appeal describing the situation and requesting involvement should be addressed within 14 days to the department chair.
+If the chair is a member of the committee, an appeal should be made to the Director of Graduate Studies, or if a conflict of interest is also present there, to the chair of the committee responsible for departmental graduate affairs.
+The department should act to resolve the issue, or declare it irresolvable, and inform the student in writing within 30 days. - c) If the dispute cannot be resolved within the department, or if the student finds the department's resolution unacceptable, the student may appeal to the Graduate Dean, who will attempt further resolution.
+This appeal must be made in writing within 14 days of the department's decision. - d) If the Graduate Dean is unable to resolve the dispute to the parties' satisfaction within 30 days, the graduate student has 14 days to submit a written appeal to The Graduate Council.
+The Graduate Council must inform the student of its decision within 30 days.
+In such cases, decisions of the Graduate Council

-FILM AND MEDIA STUDIES M.A./PH.D.
-AND PH.D.-ONLY PROGRAMS
+THE M.A./PH.D. and PH.D.
+ONLY PROGRAMS